derekhkam/sql/02_assignments/design_a_logical_model.md

 Highlight at least two differences between it and your ERD.
 Would you change anything in yours?
 ```
 Your answer...
+The AdventureWorks Schema has more tables (particularly, dimension/reference tables) to provide details (e.g. on product categories, product models, address types), and organize tables by schema.
+It also uses more unique identifiers in addition to primary and foreign keys.
+I think these are mostly useful when we have a large number of parameters/variables.
+As the table grows, it may be a good idea to begin adapting these structures, by adding in more tables, grouping them by schema, and using more unique identifiers, so that information is more organized, which in turn can help ensure that data are accurate, complete and retrievable.
 ```

 # Criteria